Project Setup Migration

 Section 1: Moving files

-The following files can be moved into the project/software-project-name(kebab-case) directory:
+- Move the following files into the project/software-project-name(kebab-case) directory:

 - angular/